StudyWell: Student Well-Being Initiative

 What is the StudyWell Initiative?

-Our mission is to use rigorous, data-driven research to better understand and support university students’ subjective well-being.
+We aim to design a research-informed system that monitors and supports university students’ well-being.
+Through rigorous data analysis and applied research, we aim to deliver actionable insights that strengthen institutional support and academic success.
 By applying advanced research methodologies, we aim to generate practical, actionable insights that inform and improve the student experience across academic and support environments.

 Our Focus

-At StudyWell, we are committed to developing real-time, evidence-based tools and strategies that enable universities to proactively support student well-being.
-Our work is grounded in the Study Demands-Resources (SD-R) theory, a framework that helps us understand how academic environments influence students' well-being and performance.
-This theory allows us to better assess and support the needs of both students and institutional stakeholders, ensuring our solutions are both student-centred and system-aware.
+At StudyWell, we are committed to developing real-time, evidence-based tools and strategies that will enable the North-West University to proactively support student well-being.
+Our work is grounded in the Study Demands-Resources (SD-R) theory, a framework that helps us understand how the interaction between various demands, resources and individual behaviours influences students' well-being and performance.
+This theory enables us to more effectively assess and support the needs of both students and institutional stakeholders, ensuring our solutions are both student-centred and institutionally responsive.

 Our Approach